MaurizioBrioschi/Boiler/README.md

 Note
 =======

-This is my personal framework, user for years to develop my clients web sites and now is the time to make it useful form everybody.
+This is my personal framework, used for years to develop web sites and now is time to make it useful form everybody.
-Probably is to fix and to make it easy for all... it's need a standard.
+Probably is to fix, explain and to make more easy...
-This is my fist idea used for years... i have more code to put into.
+This is my fist idea of framework used for a lot of time... i have more code to put into.

 License
 =======